Mywifi/WebRTC-WebCamMonitor/readme.md

 - After the other end chooses to view, it starts receiving the video stream.

-- Video transmission can only be achieved in one direction, similar to surveillance cameras.
+- Video transmission can only be achieved in one direction, similar to monitoring cameras.

-- Based on WebRTC, peer-to-peer communication is achieved.
+- Based on WebRTC, p2p communication is achieved.
 The video stream is not transmitted through the server, but directly transmitted between browsers.

 - When the two ends are not in the same LAN, video transmission may not be achieved.